1. Should I have financing in place before coming to Dr. Kane’s office?

 FULL payment is required before your surgical date.
 If you do want to schedule quickly, then payment would be required immediately.
-The on line financing companies are ideal in this situation as you can get funding immediately while you are even in our office during your consultation.
-In general if the surgery is schedule 4 weeks away or longer we require that you pay in full within 4-6 weeks of your surgery date.
+The online financing companies are ideal in this situation as you can get funding immediately while you are even in our office during your consultation.
+In general, if the surgery is scheduled 4 weeks away or longer we require that you pay in full within 4-6 weeks of your surgery date.

-11. What else does Dr. Kane required prior to my cosmetic surgery?
+11. What else does Dr. Kane require prior to my cosmetic surgery?

-Six weeks prior to surgery, you’ll come back to our Cosmetic Surgery & Medi-Spa Baltimore, MD. for another appointment.
+Six weeks prior to surgery, you’ll come back to our Cosmetic Surgery & Medspa Baltimore, MD. for another appointment.
 Dr. Kane’s patient coordinator, Holly, will spend an hour or more with you to review what to expect on the day of surgery and how to prepare.
 She will go over the consent forms with you and your surgical instructions, and you’ll get the necessary paperwork for your pre-op physical.
 You’ll be measured for any post-op garments you may need and have your photos taken.
 Your prescription medicines are given to you to have filled prior to your surgery.
-Sizing of your implants are confirmed.
+The sizing of your implants is confirmed.
 At this appointment, payment in full is required.

 12. Can I drive myself to surgery?